erha134/CarpetPlugin/README.md

 - /player ... unsneak (carpet.player.sneak)
 - /player ... stop (carpet.player.stop)
 - /player ... actions (carpet.player.actions)

+You can see more in the wiki page.

 ## Copyright notice
 Most of the logics of this plugin comes from [fabric-carpet](https://github.com/gnembon/fabric-carpet)